Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 - The story is taught all across America.
-Christopher Columbus, spanish explorer, sets sail in 1492 with three ships and discovered the New World.
-It's a story told so frequently, its become more fable than fact.
+Christopher Columbus, explorer, set sail in 1492 with three ships and discovered the New World.
+It's a story told so frequently that it becomes more fable than fact.

-- Columbus' armada for that famous voyage consisted of three ships whose names are as famous as the Mayflower; the Nina, Pinta, and Santa Maria.
-We know they were tiny, never intended for trans-atlantic travel.
-What remains a mystery are what happened to these fabled vessels in the half millennia since the voyage.
+- Columbus' armada for that famous voyage consisted of three ships whose names have become as famous as the Mayflower or Titanic; the Niña, Pinta, and Santa Maria.
+We know they were tiny, never intended for trans-Atlantic travel.
+What remains a mystery is what happened to these fabled vessels in the half millennia since the voyage.

-- The Nina would be one of two ships that would return to Spain in 1492.
+- The Niña would be one of two ships that would return to Spain in 1492.
 Columbus would use her again for his second voyage in 1493. and again for his third in 1498.
-Afterward, she was lost to history.
-Only two know records of the Nina's whereabouts exist post-Columbus.
-In 1500 she was laid up in Santo Domingo and in 1501 she made a trading voyage to Venezuela.
+Afterward, she is lost to history.
+Only two known records of the Niña's whereabouts exist post-Columbus.
+In 1500, she was laid up in Santo Domingo, and in 1501 she made a trading voyage to Venezuela.
 There is no mention of her again.

 - Even less is known about the Pinta's final whereabouts.
-As middle child of the three ships she was neither liked nor disliked by Columbus.
-The 60 foot vessel would accompany Columbus on his first voyage as the fastest of the trio.
-Returning to Spain at the conclusion of the mission, she vanished, slipping between the cracks of history.
+As the middle child of the three ships, she was neither liked nor disliked by Columbus.
+The 60-foot vessel would accompany Columbus on his first voyage as the fastest of the trio.
+Returning to Spain after the mission, she vanished, slipping between the cracks of history.
 Not one record has been found of her fate.
-This problem is further compounded by the fact that Pinta wasn't her official name, rather a nickname.
+This problem is further compounded by the fact that Pinta wasn't her official name but rather a nickname.
 With the real name lost, the ship is lost with it.

 The Santa Maria